-However, the remainder of the house now has new windows, floors, and paint.
-In the kitchen the cabinets and walls were also replaced.
+However, the remainder of the house needed renovation badly.
+Therefore our tiny house has new windows, floors, and paint.
+In the kitchen, the cabinets and walls were also replaced.

-In addition, we added a closet, an accent wall, opened a wall and added a bar for dining.
-A new kitchen sink and faucet and several decor updates was part of the remodel.
+In addition, we added a closet, an accent wall, opened a wall, and a bar for dining.
+The remodeling included a new sink and faucet and several decor updates.

 Let’s start at the beginning.